jmbannon/ytdl-sub/docs/source/faq/index.rst

 * I want to remove ``NOVA PBS - `` from the title "NOVA PBS - Hidden Cities All Around Us"

-There are several solutions using ytdl-sub's scripting capabilities to set ``episode_title`` by manipulating the original media's ``title``.
+There are several solutions using ytdl-sub's scripting capabilities to override ``episode_title`` by manipulating the original media's ``title``.

 .. code-block:: yaml